JorgeDFR/iilabs3d-toolkit/python/README.md

 ### Trajectory Evaluation

-After downloading the desired sequence and retrive the odometry trajectory using a SLAM algorithm, you can use calculate the acuracy metrics, using both the ground-truth trajectory and odometry trajectory in TUM file format.
+After downloading the desired sequence and retrieving the odometry trajectory using a SLAM algorithm, you can calculate the accuracy metrics using both the ground-truth and the odometry trajectories in TUM file format.
 In this toolkit we use the [evo](https://github.com/MichaelGrupp/evo) open-source Python library for metric computation.
-Therefore, to calulate the metrics you can type:
+Therefore, to calculate the metrics you can type:

 ```shell
 iilabs3d eval <ground_truth.tum> <odometry.tum>
 ```

-If you dont have the odometry trajectory in a tum file format, you can use the evo script to make a conversion from diferent formats.
-For example, considering that you have the odometry trajectory in a ROS1 bag file type:
+If you don't have the odometry trajectory in a tum file format, you can use the evo script to make a conversion from different formats. for example, if your odometry trajectory is provided as a ROS1 bag file, you can run:

 ```shell
 evo_traj bag <bag_file_name> <topic_name> --save_as_tum